ericksonjoseph/treason-portal/replit.md

 # Treason - Trading Platform

 ## Overview
 Treason is a single-page trading platform designed for visualizing backtesting results and live trading data using TradingView-style charts.
-Its primary purpose is to provide an intuitive interface for users to select trading algorithms (referred to as "traitors"), stocks, and dates to analyze trading performance comprehensively.
+Its primary purpose is to provide an intuitive interface for users to select trading algorithms (referred to as "strategies"), stocks, and dates to analyze trading performance comprehensively.
 The platform aims to offer real-time updates during market hours, communicate with a user-provided REST API for data, and support both backtesting and live trading modes.

 ## User Preferences
 - Blue for down/sell indicators (softer shade for better visibility)